General Information on the Andes

 Several areas of the Andes offer a good variety of day walks, ideal if you want a hotel based holiday.
 The best area by far is the Chilean and Argentine Lake District in northern Patagonia, with the national parks of southern Patagonia not far behind.
 Ecuador, the Cordillera Blanca in Peru, the Cordillera Real in Bolivia and the Serra do Mar in Brazil would also be suitable for this type of holiday.
 It is not possible to do an extended hut to hut tour as you would in the Alps but there are plenty of great walks which you can enjoy and still have a hot bath at the end of the day!

 There are several areas of South America which offer developed rock climbing, plus many areas of the Andes where expedition rock climbing can be done.
-Good areas for a fairly laid back rock climbing holiday are Brazil, particularly Rio de Janeiro and the Serra do Mar and the Bariloche area of Argentina, where many routes have been opened around the Refugio Frey in the Cerro Catedral range.
+Good areas for a fairly laid back rock climbing holiday are Brazil, particularly Rio de Janeiro and the Serra do Mar and the Bariloche and Mendoza areas of Argentina, where many routes have been opened around the Refugio Frey in the Cerro Catedral range.